raghavsikaria/raghavsikaria.github.io/_posts/2020-06-20-time-series-analysis-and-prediction.markdown

 ![NIFTYBank ACF & PACF Plot][niftybank_acf_pacf]
 *ACF & PACF Plots on our NIFTYBANK Returns dependent variable*

 A look at the plots tells us that with 95% confidence, correlation values post 1st lag are mostly statistical flukes and can safely be ignored i.e within 1st lag, AR is significant!
 This will help us decide on hyperparameters for our ARIMA model.
-These are the results I recieved on an ARIMA model:
+These are the results I recieved:

 ![NIFTYBANK returns ARIMA][niftybank_returns_arima]
 *Prediction results & MSE on validation + test data via ARIMA model to be considered as a benchmark*